 Who is the intended audience for College Portrait?

 The primary audience for College Portrait is prospective students and their families.
-Other secondary audiences include: governing board members, legislators, policy-makers, education researcher, and college and university faculty and staff.
+Other secondary audiences include: governing board members, legislators, policy-makers, education researchers, and college and university faculty and staff.

 How were the components of College Portrait selected?